senseexcel/senseexcel-reporting/install-clean.md

  8. Check the Advanced Property on the right side of the screen

+ 9. Edit the Security rule for access to "senseexcel"

- 9. Add the value !user.IsAnonymous in the Conditions box.
+ 10. Add the value !user.IsAnonymous in the Conditions box.

   ![Content Library Advanced](https://github.com/senseexcel/senseexcel-reporting/docs/blob/master/Conent-Library-Advanced.PNG)

- 10. Hit the Apply button.
+ 11. Hit the Apply button.

 ##  ADD ANALYTIC CONNECTION